Undergraduate / Postgraduate Certificate in Nurse and Midwife Prescribing

 The programme provides students with high quality teaching that is informed by current research and scholarship.
-It has been designed to deliver outcomes which meet the Royal Pharmaceutical Society’s (2016) Competency Framework for all Prescribers, the standards adopted by the Nursing and Midwifery Council in 2019.
+It has been designed to deliver outcomes which meet the Royal Pharmaceutical Society’s (2021) Competency Framework for all Prescribers and the standards adopted by the Nursing and Midwifery Council in 2019.

 Clinical placement of a minimum of 90 hours supernumerary practice is a compulsory part of this programme during which students develop their clinical skills under the supervision of a relevant health care prescriber.

 Successful completion of this programme leads to a recorded professional award with the Nursing and Midwifery Council as a Nurse or Midwife Independent/ Supplementary Prescriber (V300).

 To achieve the professional award the programme involves three compulsory taught modules, Prescribing in Practice, Pharmacotherapeutics in Prescribing and Health Assessment each worth 20 credits.
 Accredited Prior Learning can be given for Health Assessment if this module has been completed prior to commencing the Programme.

 The duration of this programme is one academic year as a part time option only with a minimum of 32 days of theory (26 days if the Health Assessment module has already been completed) and 90 hours in supernumerary practice where the student develops the skills of clinical/ health assessment; diagnostics/care management and planning and evaluation of care in relation to prescribing in their field of specialist practice.
 A hybrid learning approach incorporating online teaching, self e-learning and face to face contact with lecturers.